Commonweal Theatre History

 In 1995 the company added the Lanesboro Radio Company, initially an unaffiliated group of community volunteers who created and produced Over the Back Fence.
 In 1996 the theatre undertook its first mainstage tour, bringing U.S.A. by John Dos Passos to Red Wing and Minneapolis.
 The company also began development of a script with playwright Robert Wolf based upon the true-life stories of farm families in the area over the past five decades; Heartland Portrait was workshopped for two years before being included in the 1998 mainstage tour and season to critical and audience acclaim.

-A nine-year quest to plan for, build, and finance a new home culminated in July 2007 with the opening of a beautiful new home—The Commonweal.
-With participation from foundations, corporations and over 700 individual donors, the $3.5 million home has provided both the company and the region with a tremendous boost, with audiences growing to over 21,000 and the company’s budget to $750,000.
+A nine-year quest to plan for, build, and finance a new theater facility culminated in July, 2007, with the opening of a beautiful new home—The Commonweal.
+With participation from foundations, corporations and over 700 individual donors, the $3.5 million home has provided both the company and the region with a tremendous boost, with audiences growing to over 21,000 and the company’s budget to $1 million.

 From simple beginnings the Commonweal has evolved into a major cultural, educational, and economic force for the region—one of the leading rural professional theatre companies in America.